-What’s more, the best regular savings accounts offer interest rates that are significantly better than those available on even the top fixed term bonds so they can help boost your savings even further.
+What's more, the best monthly savings plans offer interest rates that are significantly better than those available on even the top fixed term bonds so they can help boost your savings even further.

-Here’s how to choose the best regular savings account for your circumstances.
+Here's how to choose the best monthly savings account for your circumstances.

 A regular savings account is specifically designed to help you build your savings over time.

 Most run over a fixed term - usually 12 months - and encourage you to save a certain amount each month without making any withdrawals for the duration.

 However, the best regular saver accounts paying the highest rates of interest will often limit the amount of money you're able to pay in each month.
 Despite this, they can be a profitable way to grow your savings over time.

 Most regular savers will impose a minimum and maximum limit on what you can pay into the account each month; these usually sit somewhere between £25 and £500 per month but this differs from account to account.